wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 RBAC manages the system resources and is a layer between the software and its clients.
 This layer works at a low level within the software Wazuh ensuring that all API endpoints are protected and appropriately managed.

 RBAC has two authentication methods, and the first of these is access through the relationship between users and roles.
-This method is the classic method in which a client provides a username-password based on the relationship of the specified user.
-It will obtain the designated permissions for it.
+This method is the classic m    ethod in which a client provides a username-password and based on the relationship of the specified user, it will obtain the designated permissions.

 In the following link, you can find more information about how to `assign roles to a user <https://documentation.wazuh.com/current/user-manual/api/rbac/configuration.html#assign-roles-to-a-user>`_.

 .. thumbnail:: ../../images/kibana-app/rbac_scheme.png
     :title: Keys
     :align: left
     :width: 100%

 The second method of access is based on the relationship between the rules and the roles of the system.
-In this way, each rule satisfied by the authorization context provided by the administrator will grant all the roles associated with it.
+In this way, each rule satisfied by the authorization context provided by the client will grant all the roles associated with it.
 Each rule can be related to one or several roles.
 If it is successfully checked, the user will have the permissions given by the roles associated with the satisfied rules.

 In the following link, you can find more information about `the authorization context <https://documentation.wazuh.com/current/user-manual/api/rbac/auth_context.html#authorization-context>`_.

 .. thumbnail:: ../../images/kibana-app/rbac_scheme2.png
     :title: Keys